padcom/array-prototype-functions/README.md

 - null (or not provided) which means the elements will be treated as sum-able
 - string - in which case it will be a name of field to extract from the objects in the array and then to sum them up
 - a function that takes the array element as parameter and shall return a sum-able value

+### `Array.prototype.pluck(fieldOrMapper)`

+Dependencies: `none`

+Returns an array containing objects having a subset of properties of the original elements of the array.
+The `fieldOrMapper` can be one of:
+- string - in which case it will be a name of field to extract from the objects in the array
+- a function that takes the array element as parameter and shall return the values to pluck

 ### `Array.prototype.sortBy(fieldOrMapper = null, order = 1)`